MA-1100 Body Systems for Medical Assistants

 Prerequisite(s): Departmental approval: admission to Patient Navigator program.

-MA-2860 Medical Assisting Practicum
+MA-2861 Medical Assisting Practicum and Seminar

 2 Credits

 Capstone course in Medical Assisting.
-Supervised clinical experience in a physicians office, clinic or family practice center.
-Students perform duties of a medical assistant while rotating through administrative and clinical areas of a physicians office, clinic or family practice center.
+Supervised clinical experience in a physician's office, clinic or family practice center.
+Students perform duties of a medical assistant while rotating through administrative and clinical areas of a physician's office, clinic or family practice center.
+Discussion of principles, procedures, and practical application of administrative, clinical and special medical assisting procedures.
+Opportunity to compare and contrast practices in various clinical settings.